happy-bracket/dolphins/README.md

   }
 ```
 Here `ChatState` is a core immutable data class, which encodes relevant application state. `ChatMutation` is a subset of types which encode **what** changes your state.
 Function `update` describes **how** state changes in response to `ChatMutation`. `ChatEffect` then encodes some actions, which are either go-all-round or fire-and-forget.
 Examples include network requests and database interactions.
 Notice that those are also pure data classes - the actual activity happens in another entity, called "EffectHandler".
-Then you take a `Feature` constructor of chosen flavor, shove it all in and then you have a complete working entity, which you can mutate and subscribe to its state to update your UI.
+Then you take a `Feature` constructor of chosen flavor, shove it all in and then you have a complete working object, through which you can mutate the state and subscribe to its emission to update your UI.

 It's worth noting that nothing of that is platform-dependent and those you can transfer your whole interaction logic between platforms.
 All you need is to choose appropriate implementation of `Feature`.
 Although, you'd probably want to adapt the state you get to state that's most convenient to display on your UI.
 This task is accomplished through middlewares, which are on my roadmap.